What Is Colloidal Silver, and Is It Safe?

-Hundreds of commenters have lauded colloidal silver as a miracle ingredient that healed them when nothing else could.
-In their eyes it is the ultimate supplement, as well as a natural alternative to antibiotics and other forms of traditional western medicine.
+Hundreds of consumers have lauded colloidal silver as a miracle ingredient that healed them when nothing else could.
+In their eyes, it is the ultimate remedy, as well as a natural alternative to antibiotics that treats bacterial, viral and fungal infections.
 There are also stories of people relying on it to cure their sick pets after the local vet failed to find a solution.

 What Is Colloidal Silver?

 Silver is one of the elements you might have seen on a periodic table during a chemistry or biology class (the symbol is Ag).
 It is a transition metal, meaning it is great at conducting electricity and heat.
-Usually silver is gathered as a byproduct of refining other metals such as copper and lead.
+Usually particles of silver are gathered as a byproduct of refining other metals such as copper and lead.

 The “colloidal” part of colloidal silver refers to how the product is submicroscopic silver particles suspended in another substance, usually a water-based solution.
-In this case the silver is the colloid and the water is the substance in which it is suspended.
+In this case, the particles are the colloid and the water is the substance in which it is suspended.

-Colloidal silver products often come in a liquid form or “hydrosol” that can be ingested and applied topically or as a nasal spray.
-There are also gels marketed as first aid ointments similar to NEOSPORIN.
+There are also gels marketed as first aid colloidal silver-based ointments similar to NEOSPORIN.
 Some consumers go so far as to try injections on themselves or pets.

 There are other types of silver that have similar effects and are subject to the same regulations from the U.S. Food and Drug Administration [FDA]: